About Learning Legacy

 - The experts behind the delivery of the Crossrail Programme

-The learning legacy is launched in February 2016 and is the start of a 3 year programme.
-The first tranche of learning legacy content published on the website focuses on sharing many of the tools, templates and processes developed as part of the Crossrail Management System.
+The learning legacy launched in February 2016 and that was the start of a 3 year programme.
+The first tranche of learning legacy content published on the website focused on sharing many of the tools, templates and processes developed as part of the Crossrail Management System.
 These are intended for use or modification by future projects.
 It also includes some key learnings from the client team.
-These will be further developed over the next 3 years and will also include contributions from the delivery partners, supply chain and frameworks.
+These are being further developed as the project progresses and will include contributions from the delivery partners, supply chain and frameworks.

 Events and Partners